bridgewaterbb/Azure-AD-Configuration/README.md

 </p>
 <p>
 Next I created an admin account and normal user accounts with Active Directory Users and Computers.
 I created two new Organization Units (OU), Employees and Admins.
   I created a new user and granted them Admin permissions.
 I then logged out of the DC and logged back in under this account.
-I then created other, normal, users.
+I then created other accounts with Domain User permisssions.
 I then joined the client machine to my newly created domain.
 I verified the client machine was joined to the domain by viewing it in Active Directory Users and Computers on the DC machine.
 I then logged into the client machine as the admin user and enabled remote desktop for domain users.
-I verified RD was enabled by logging into the client machine as one of the normal users I created.
+I verified RD was enabled by logging into the client machine as one of the normal, Domain User accounts I created.
 </p>
 <br />